Hal Smith, CDFA®

 Hal’s formula for success with each client is simple.
 Listen, listen, listen and then build the best plan for each individual client.

-What are two interesting facts about you?
+What are some interesting facts about you?

 What do you do at Bridge?